 Citi Personal Wealth Management Background

-Citi Personal Wealth Management is a subsidiary of Citibank.
-Citi was originally founded in 1812, but Citi Personal Wealth Management has only been around since 1964.
+Citi Personal Wealth Management is a subsidiary of Citi, which was originally founded in 1812, but Citi Personal Wealth Management has only been around since 1964.

-Citi is ranked 33rd on the 2021 Fortune 500, and it has more than hundreds of thousands of employees worldwide.
+Citigroup is ranked 36th on the 2023 Fortune 500, and it has hundreds of thousands of employees worldwide.
 Citi works in many areas of financial services, including investment banking.

 Citi Personal Wealth Management Client Types and Minimum Account Sizes